-- for each corner C with label $n \ge 2$, its successor s(C) is the first encountered corner with label n-1 when going clockwise around the tree, - for each flag F with label $n \ge 1$, its successor s(F) is the first encountered corner with label n when going clockwise around the tree.
+- for each corner C with label $n \ge 2$ , its successor s(C) is the first encountered corner with label n-1 when going clockwise around the tree, - for each flag F with label $n \ge 1$ , its successor s(F) is the first encountered corner with label n when going clockwise around the tree.

 The existence of successors is a consequence of the rules (iii) and (iv) defining well-labeled generalized mobiles.
-Indeed, the sequence of labels read clockwise around \mathcal{T} is nondecreasing after a flag, and decreases by one after a corner.
-Hence between a corner with label $n \geq 2$ and a flag labeled 0, there is at least one label n - 1 after which the sequence decreases, thus corresponding to a corner.
-Similarly between a flag with label $n \geq 1$ and a flag labeled 0, there is at least one label n after which the sequence decreases, again corresponding to a corner.
+Indeed, the sequence of labels read clockwise around $\mathcal{T}$ is nondecreasing after a flag, and decreases by one after a corner.
+Hence between a corner with label $n \geq 2$ and a flag labeled 0, there is at least a label n - 1 after which the sequence decreases, thus corresponding to a corner.
+Similarly between a flag with label $n \geq 1$ and a flag labeled 0, there is at least a label n after which the sequence decreases, again corresponding to a corner.

-We construct the map \mathcal{M} associated to \mathcal{T} by connecting each corner with label ≥ 2 and each flag with label ≥ 1 to its successor, which can be done in such a way that these newly created edges do not intersect.
-This is possible because of the nested structure of successors, a consequence of the above property of the label sequence around \mathcal{T} .
-At this point, all the corners labeled 1 and flags labeled 0 are in the same external face and we connect them all to a new origin vertex labeled 0 inside this face.
-Finally we erase all the edges of \mathcal{T} , whether flagged or unflagged, as well as all the unlabeled vertices, whether black or white.
-The result is a map \mathcal{M} with an origin which is connected as each vertex is connected to the origin via a chain of successors.
+We construct the map $\mathcal{M}$ associated to $\mathcal{T}$ by connecting each corner with label $\geq 2$ and each flag with label $\geq 1$ to its successor which can be done in such a way that these newly created edges do not intersect.
+This is possible due to the nested structure of successors, a consequence of the above property for the label sequence around $\mathcal{T}$ .
+At this point, all corners labeled 1 and flags labeled 0 are in the same external face and we connect them all to a new origin vertex labeled 0 inside this face.
+We finally erase all edges of $\mathcal{T}$ , whether flagged or unflagged, as well as all the unlabeled vertices, whether black or white.
+The result is a map $\mathcal{M}$ with a marked origin which is connected as each vertex is connected to the origin via a chain of successors.

-With the help of figure 13, the reader can easily check that \mathcal{M} is indeed an Eulerian map, and that its vertices are labeled by their oriented geodesic distance from the origin.
+With the help of figure 13, the reader will easily check that $\mathcal{M}$ is indeed an Eulerian map, and with vertices labeled by their oriented geodesic distance from the origin.
 Moreover, the above construction and that of Sect.
-3.1 are the inverse of one another.
+3.1 are inverse of one another.
 This can be proved by following the same line of arguments of in Sect.
 2.3, suitably generalized so as to include the flagged edges.
-We omit the details here.
+We shall omit the details here.